dbuenzli/xmlm/README.md

 ways.
 It is useful to understand how Xmlm handles documents. `xmltrip -help` has more information.

-If you need to parse XHTML, there is a file named `xhtml.ml` in the `test` directory.
-It contains an OCaml list coupling each XHTML character entity with its corresponding UTF-8 encoded character string.
+If you need to parse XHTML, the file [`xhtml.ml`](test/xhtml.ml) in the `test` directory has an OCaml list coupling each XHTML character entity with its corresponding UTF-8 encoded character string.
 You can use it to program a suitable entity callback.